Winston Peters: Fifth Labour Government (1999–2008)

 New Zealand First was severely mauled in the 1999 election, which saw Labour oust National from power.
 The party suffered for the rash of party-switching.
 Additionally, there was a wide perception that Peters had led voters to believe a vote for New Zealand First would get rid of National, only to turn around and go into coalition with National.
-New Zealand First collapsed to 4.3% of the vote.
+New Zealand First dropped to 4.3% of the vote.
 Under New Zealand's MMP rules, a party that falls below the 5% threshold can still qualify for MMP by winning one electorate seat.
-However, Peters just barely held onto Tauranga, defeating a National challenger by 63 votes.
+However, Peters just barely held onto Tauranga after losing almost 20 percent of his vote from 1996, defeating a National challenger by 63 votes.
 As a result, New Zealand First remained in parliament but was reduced to five seats.
 Still in opposition (to the Fifth Labour Government), Peters continued to promote his traditional policies, but also became more noticeably concerned about immigration policies.

 In the 2002 election, Peters performed well once again, campaigning on three main issues: reducing immigration, increasing punishments for crime, and ending the "grievance industry" around Treaty of Waitangi settlements.
-This message regained much support for both Peters and his party, especially from among the elderly who had in the past backed Winston Peters, and New Zealand First won 10% of the vote and 13 seats.
+This message regained much support for both Peters and his party, especially from among the elderly who had in the past backed Peters, and New Zealand First won 10% of the vote and 13 seats.
 Peters seemed to hope that Labour would choose to ally with New Zealand First to stay in power.
 However, Clark explicitly rejected this possibility, instead relying on support from elsewhere.

 In a speech at Orewa in 2005, he criticised immigration from Asian countries as "imported criminal activity" and warned that New Zealanders were "being colonised without having any say in the numbers of people coming in and where they are from".
 He also accused the Labour Party of having an "ethnic engineering and re-population policy".
 In July 2005, Peters said New Zealand should err on the side of caution in admitting immigrants until they "affirm their commitment to our values and standards".